Boeing CEO Dennis Muilenburg Is Out

 But some industry analysts are less optimistic.
 "Several analysts project that the move will slash economic growth by half a percentage point and eventually lead to layoffs," NPR's Jim Zarroli reported last week.

-Boeing is the nation's largest exporter, so suspending production of the 737 Max is all but certain to have ripple effect impacting large and small companies up and down the supply chain.
+Boeing is the nation's largest exporter, so suspending production of the 737 Max is all but certain to have a ripple effect impacting large and small companies up and down the supply chain.

-Southwest Airlines, which utilizes more 737 Max planes than any other domestic carrier – announced it was dropping the aircraft from its flight rotation longer than expected.
+Southwest Airlines, which uses more 737 Max planes than any other domestic carrier, announced it was dropping the aircraft from its flight rotation longer than expected.

 It announced it was "proactively" nixing the Max from its flight schedule until at least April 13 of next year.

-American Airlines made a similar move a few days earlier saying it didn't plan on having Max jetliners back in its flight rotation until at least early April 2020.
+American Airlines made a similar move a few days earlier, saying it didn't plan on having Max jetliners back in its flight rotation until at least early April.